Yoga Impact Institute (YII) Yoga Therapy for Outreach Certification

 The therapeutic approach in this training is based on the yoga philosophy and research outlined in the YII manual mentioned above, and on books written by distinguished yoga therapists, yoga teachers, researchers, neuroscientists, and healthcare professionals.
 A central element of the training is The Five Points of Wellness, which empower and educate people to take charge of their own preventative health care and self-care in healing.
 The assignments and practicum, as well as the principles learned, help the yoga therapist to navigate the subtleties of the therapeutic relationship with their client or yoga therapy classes.

 The Five Points of Wellness are inspired by yoga’s most basic philosophic principles, such as the Koshas, Ayurvedic teachings and the work of Patañjali, and are supported by scientific research.
 The Five Points of Wellness have become a successful model for providing yoga therapy and for introducing yoga lifestyle skills to the general public.
 The focus of the material is to help a client come to a place of stillness, parasympathetic-dominant response, and homeostasis, so that they can begin their healing process.
 The Five Points of Wellness give yoga therapists specific criteria for evaluating the wellness skills of their clients, and a clear therapeutic model to apply.
-After Module 5, the yoga therapist will apply additional Ayurvedic principles to their professional practice, and they will have the background to work with other healthcare professionals.

 The information taught in each course will follow a format for optimal learning: